adamjflynn/re-solution/README.md

   ## Description

-  We have created a workout application designed with the end user in mind.
-The application is intuitive and provides the user the ability to track workouts and view their     progress towards their fitness goals.
+  We have created a simple workout application designed with the end user in mind.
+The applicationuses React.js, is intuitive and provides the user the ability to track,       customize and view past workouts and view their progress towards their fitness goals.

   ## Table of Contents
   * [Installation](#installation)